IT Outsourcing Solutions: Top 7 Hidden Costs of a Data Breach

 5. Loss of Intellectual Property (IP)

-On top of a customer’s sensitive data and information that could be at risk during a security breach, your business’ trade secrets, investment plans, and other confidential information could be at risk, as well.
+On top of a customer’s sensitive data and information that could be at risk during a security breach, your business’s trade secrets, investment plans, and other confidential information could also be at risk.

 Think of how hard you and your employees have worked over the years on all of your business plans and strategies.
-Now, imagine all of those ideas in the hands of not just a cybercriminal, but your competitors as well.
+Now, imagine all of those ideas in the hands of a cybercriminal and your competitors.

 You could lose a substantial competitive advantage over rival businesses because of a data breach—which can result in a massive loss of revenue.